 - Become more independent and resourceful

 Each year more than 3,000 students participate in NSE.
-They continue to make progress toward home campus degree programs while studying in new places, meeting new people, and enrolling in specialized courses or unique academic options that may not be available on their home campuses.
 The application process includes the following minimum eligibility criteria established by NSE:

 - Full-time enrollment at Johnson State College prior to exchange